fcipaq/picoheld_gwenesis/README.md

 - reducing the sampling rate in both the SN76489 as well as the YM2612 sound chip by a factor of 6 (see `GWENESIS_AUDIO_SAMPLING_DIVISOR`).

-- making the sound generation **line** or **frame** accurate (instead of **cycle** accurate).
+- making the sound generation **frame** accurate (instead of **cycle** accurate).
 This causes the Z80 and the sound chips to get out of sync - and in many games this leads to flaws in the sound output (e.g. Sonic I: No "Sega" voice at the beginning and many more).
 However, this increases the performance by as much as 25 fps and I do not see a way around this other than having no sound at all.
+However, you are free to choose cycle accurate audio generation from the emulator `settings` menu.

 - distributing the load to both cores.
 However, RAM/ROM bandwidth becomes an issues and cores often stall waiting for the other core to finish access to the memory.

-- A bug in the SD subsystem causes loading of some ROMs to fail.
-You can currently work around the issue by appending 2K of arbitrary data to the ROM file.
+- A bug in the SD subsystem causes the creation of the save directory on a "fresh" SD card to occasionally fail. (see "Playing games")

 Feel free to report bugs/open issues and I will **try** to come up with a fix.
-Again: Contributors welcome.
+Contributors welcome :)

 As the framerate is usually below 60 fps and varies over time, the sound output has to adapt to the current framerate.
 The pitch will be leveled up at high framerate and leveled down at lower ones so sound output might get audibly distorted (especially music).
 The sound output system will *try* to keep up with the video pace.